Thorpe Park Theme Park - August 2006

 |

-There's a number of catering outlets at Thorpe Park, we lunched next at
+There's many catering outlets within Thorpe Park, and we stopped by

-Kentucky in Amity Cove.
-This shot's looking towards the Rumba Rapids
+Cove.
+This shot's looking towards the Rumba Rapids near the

 |